 If you run virtual machines with public IP address connected to the internet, attackers immediately try to run attacks against it.
 Brute force attacks commonly target management ports, like RDP or SSH, to gain access to a VM.
 If the attacker is successful, he can take control over the VM and access other resources in the environment.
 To address that issue it is highly recommended to reduce the ports open, especially for the management ports.
 However, sometimes you will need to open to ports for some of the virtual machines for management tasks.
-Microsoft Azure has a simple way to address this issue, called Just in time virtual machine (VM) access.
+Microsoft Azure has a simple way to address this issue, called Azure JIT virtual machine (VM) access.
 Just in time VM access can be used to lock down inbound traffic to your Azure VMs, reducing exposure to attacks while providing easy access to connect to VMs when needed.

 How does Azure Just in Time VM Access work

 In the Azure Security Center, you can enable just in time VM access; this will create a Network Security Rule (NSG) to lock down inbound traffic to the Azure VM.
 During the initial JIT VM access configuration, you will be configuring the ports specified, which will be managed by Azure Security Center, these ports will be locked down by the Azure Security Center using an NSGs.